google/WebFundamentals/src/content/en/updates/2018/06/watch-video-using-picture-in-picture.md

 Picture-in-Picture for &lt;video> elements on your website.
 Try it out on our official [Picture-in-Picture sample].

-Dogfood: The Picture-in-Picture Web API requires enabling `chrome://flags/#enable-experimental-web-platform-features` and `chrome://flags/#enable-surfaces-for-videos` experimental flags in Chrome 68 for desktop.
+Dogfood: The Picture-in-Picture Web API requires enabling `chrome://flags/#enable-surfaces-for-videos` experimental flag in Chrome 69 for desktop.

 ## Background {: #background }